CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 Administrators can enable BitLocker before installing the Windows Preinstallation Environment (WinPE).
 This is done with a random plaintext key applied to the freshly formatted disk before the setup process starts.
 Also newly added is the option "Used Disk Space Only", in which only the previously used memory is encrypted.
 This usually only takes a few seconds at this point and thus does not noticeably hinder the installation process.

 The administrator can check the BitLocker status of a partition in the BitLocker Control Panel or in Windows Explorer.
-If a hard disk was initially encrypted with plain text keys during installation, the status "Waiting For Activation" is displayed with a yellow exclamation mark.
+If a hard disk was initially encrypted with a plaintext key during installation, the status "Waiting For Activation" is displayed with a yellow exclamation mark.
 This means that for complete protection of the partition, the key still needs to be protected.
 To do this, the administrator adds suitable key protection via the control panel, the manage-bde tool, or the WMI APIs.

 ** Key Protector **